 Types of Wicker Chairs

 There are as many different types of wicker chairs as there are types of chairs.
-Literally, any kind of seating can be made of wicker, from simple side table chairs used for outdoor dining, to loungers with extra wide seats, to rocking chairs and more.
+Literally, any seating can be made of wicker, from simple side table chairs used for outdoor dining to loungers with extra wide seats to rocking chairs, and more.
 The material is durable enough to withstand regular casual use and holds up well to the elements.

 While chairs made of 100% wicker are available, it is much more common to find them combined with other materials, most notably plush, water-resistant cushions and wooden legs.
 Below are a few of the more popular types of wicker chairs.